neuefische/web-exercises/sessions/react-state-3/journal-app-favorite-button-shared-state/README.md

 Now let's finally adjust the state handling.
 Go back to the `App` component.

 - Create a new function called `handleToggleFavorite` which accepts `id` as parameter.
 - Inside this function update the state by calling `setEntries`.
 To create a new state value iterate over the `entries` array and search for the entry matching the `id`.
-Flip the value of it's `isFavorite` key. (hint: you can use the array method `map` for this)
+If the `id` matches invert the value of `isFavorite`. (hint: you can use the array method `map` for this)
 - Adjust the integration of the `EntrySection` component to pass the function `handleToggleFavorite` to the `onToggleFavorite` prop.

 You have successfully refactored your app to have a more concise state handling 🚀 🚀 🚀